Clive’s Gardening Services

 - As a result of the client’s change of mind in materials from that already delivered on-site is required as a result of a subsequent client change of mind, the client will be solely responsible for payment of all additional costs.

-- CGS reserves the right to charge £50 in the event of the client rescheduling or canceling the appointment at short notice (less than 48 hours prior to the job).
+- CGS reserves the right to charge a cancellation fee in the event of the client rescheduling or canceling their appointment at short notice.

 - In the event that the client cancels the gardening service upon the arrival of CGS, we reserve the right to charge the full labour cost for that visit.

-- If CGS are unable to gain access due to a locked gate, CGS reserve the right to charge the full labour cost for that visit.
+If CGS are unable to gain access CGS reserve the right to charge the full labour cost for that visit.

-- CGS reserves the right to stop the working process or cancel the booking due to adverse weather conditions which are not allowing CGS to perform the required service.
+- CGS reserves the right to stop the work in progress or cancel the booking due to adverse weather conditions which are not allowing CGS to perform the required service.

-- CGS reserves the right to refuse, cease, or stop the service process at any time if any staff of CGS is abused, threatened, or disrespected in any way by the client.
+- CGS reserves the right to refuse or stop the services provided at any time if any CGS staff member is being abused, threatened or disrespected in any way by the client.

-- If a client cancels a regular maintenance visit or project partway through, they are liable for any materials not paid for and the complete labour cost for the visit or project.
+- If a client cancels a regular maintenance visit or project prior to completion, they are liable for any unpaid materials and the complete labour cost for the visit or project.